pucamafra/code-challenge/README.md

 # Sportdec

-The app provides live scores of a soccer match.
+The app whose has been created using React Native provides live scores of a soccer match.
 The events of the match are displayed using a series of icons which represent each event, along with the timestamps when they happened.

 ## Installation and Usage